Intro-Sci-Comp-UIowa/biol-6298-ryanpellow84/README.md

 ## Results ##

+As mentioned earlier, the parameters used to build the tracks are nonexistent, so I'm not quite sure how to add text to the legends.
+With that said, the color red represents a greater number of contacts, while the blue represents fewer contacts.
+The legend is also on a logarithmic scale.
 Based on the reproduced TAD plot (Figure 5), similar results can begin to be made out.
 The most obvious is the small TADs (dark blue in the original and yellow/red in mine) and the similarities in the TAD-speration score plots.
 Additionally, two looping structures at ~8075kb and ~8125kb can be seen.
 This dictinction can be made from TADs as they don't appear as filled triangles but more of a tip of a triangle.
 Finally, I included a resolution comparison plot to show that increasing the binsizes can lead to the visualization of larger TADs, at the cost of masking smaller ones (Figure 6).

 Figure 5: TADs Plot.